 top of page

-This page last updated on 09.20.2025
+This page last updated on 12.03.2025

-Welcome to this page that will very briefly discuss a known protestant movement of the Holy Spirit known as the "Azusa Street Revival" and its initiator, William Joseph Seymour, and his real connection to Louisiana, and the Catholic faith, and what that might mean for us today.
-That revival occurred on Azusa Street in Los Angeles, California from April 9, 1906 until a time in 1915.
-To see more about that revival, please click here.
+This page will very briefly discuss a well-known protestant movement of the Holy Spirit called the "Azusa Street Revival" and its initiator, William Joseph Seymour, and his very real connection to Louisiana, and his Catholic faith, and how all that might be connected to the Church today, and its openness to the Holy Spirit.

 William, is commonly known as its initiator.
 He was humbly born as an African American child in the

 Any serious research, and knowing the culture of South Louisiana during his life, would lead one to the conclusion that William was not able to fully practice his faith, as a Catholic African American in St. Mary Parish, in the late 1800's or early 1900's.
-Consequently, always strongly driven by the Holy Spirit, his choices led him across America, trying to fulfill a spirituality of healing and deliverance - that he never quite reached.
-After being forced away from the Catholic Church, he did the best he could do with what he had!
-And indeed, he had a lot, and it was a beautiful work for a man to do in the name of the Lord!
-But, there could have been so much more!
+Consequently, still strongly driven by the Holy Spirit to mission, his choices led him across America, trying to fulfill a spirituality of healing and deliverance - with a peace that he never truly reached.

-Unfortunately, even after all that, he died an unfulfilled man - always feeling there was more - and indeed there was much more!
+Unfortunately, even after all that, he died an unfulfilled man - always feeling there was more - and indeed there was!

 ...For several years, the Pentecostal message spread erratically and inobtrusively across the Southwest.
 In 1906, a new outburst occurred in Los Angeles that was to send this new fire all over the world.
 A group of people, both whites and blacks, had begun to hold prayer meetings daily in a private home, asking God to send the Spirit "with signs following."
 They set aside ten days for fasting and prayer.
 On April 9, a negro boy spoke in tongues, and after him six others did likewise.
 Crowds were attracted by the ensuing commotion, and as they drew near, the Spirit seemed to fall on many of them likewise.
 Within a few days, it became necessary to move to larger quarters - an abandoned old Baptist church on Azusa Street, near a stable and a lumberyard.
 The services were led chiefly by a negro preacher.
 W. [S.] Seymour, a man of little education and blind in one eye.
 He was not eloquent, and did not preach much.
 He used to sit behind two packing cases, one on top of the other, and rest his head in the top one, praying while the services went on around him.
 During the next three years, thousands of people from all over the United States, and many from other parts of the world, received the baptism in the Spirit at the Azusa Street mission.
 They went home to impart it to others.